lucaszprado/ai-engineering/README.md

 This README documents what is objective and the scaffold with the appropriate headers and placeholders for each file from the memory bank stucture.

-When updating the files, follow these instructions keeping the appropriate headers and placeholders (if any) to ensure the file is updated correctly.
+When updating the files, follow these instructions keeping the appropriate headers and placeholders (if any) to ensure the files are updated correctly.

 # project_brief.md
 - Describe the overall project goals